wlg1/wlg1.github.io/notion/notes/Notes/Neural Networks/Loss Function.md

     where p_i is the true probability of the i-th class and q_i is the predicted probability of the i-th class.

     By minimizing the cross-entropy loss, we can train our model to make more accurate predictions, and in particular, to minimize the surprise we experience when observing the true labels.

+---

+- Are logits measured in nats?

+    In the context of neural networks and machine learning, the term "logits" refers to the output values of a model before they are transformed by a probability distribution function (such as softmax) into probabilities.
+Logits can be measured in various units depending on the specific problem and the activation function used in the output layer of the model.

+    Typically, logits are not measured in nats by default.
+The measurement of logits depends on the chosen activation function and the problem domain.
+For example, in binary classification problems, logits may represent log-odds or logit scores, which are not inherently measured in nats.
+In multi-class classification problems, logits can represent unnormalized class scores or log-probabilities.

+    On the other hand, the natural logarithm (ln) is commonly used in the softmax function, which is often applied to logits to transform them into probabilities.
+The natural logarithm has the base of e, where e is Euler's number approximately equal to 2.71828.
+Therefore, the softmax function with natural logarithm can produce probabilities measured in nats.

+    In summary, while logits themselves are not inherently measured in nats, the use of the natural logarithm in the softmax function, applied to logits, can result in probabilities measured in nats.